mfkiwl/madupite/README.md

 ## Contributing
 Contributions to `madupite` are welcome!
-Whether it's reporting bugs, suggesting features, or submitting pull requests, we appreciate your input.
+Please see the guidelines file `CONTRIBUTING.md` for more information.

 ## License
 `madupite` is distributed under the MIT License.
 See the `LICENSE` file for more information.